sudowoodo200/deep_learning_curriculum/Curriculum/5-Modeling-Objectives.md

 ## Suggested exercise

 Train a contrastive CNN on MNIST using a contrastive objective of your choice.
 Hold out a few examples from each class from the training set.
 Once your model has finished training, use your held-out examples to measure the classification accuracy of your model: for each test example, measure the similarity of the test example to each held-out example, and choose the class with the highest average similarity.

+<span style="color:yellow"> This is so brutal to train and I'm not exactly sure why.
+Doing pairwise contrastive loss per batch. </span>